james2406/CodeFirstGirls-York2016/6-ajax/README.md

 An API (Application Programming Interface) is best thought of as a contract provided by one piece of computer software to another

 Your website would send a request to an API (in a structured format), and it with a structured response.
-The structure of request and response would be documented upfront by the API we us and is likely to remain constant
+The structure of request and response would be documented up front by the API we us and is likely to remain constant

 So, instead of our website opening [DarkSky](https://darksky.net/) and reading the webpage like a human does, interpreting the content.
 We can use the API they provide to easily traverse the data